What is Insurance?

 The College assumes no responsibility for loss of or damage to any student’s personal property while located in College-owned premises.
 Students should verify that coverage is provided under their family’s homeowners policy.
 If this policy does not provide coverage, students should visit https://www.collegestudentinsurance.com/ or contact an insurance agent.

 While not required, the College recommends that students verify that their family’s liability insurance extends coverage for the student’s actions both on and off campus.
-Please note that only Greek-letter or fraternal organizations recognized by the College provide liability insurance coverage to its officers and members.
+The College does provide liability coverage of $1,000,000 per occurrence for participants in recognized and registered intramural sports and clubs (both sports and other) excluding fraternal organizations.
+Fraternal organizations recognized by the College are provided liability insurance coverage by their chapters.
+Note that high-risk activities and illegal activities are excluded from coverage.